No. 9 Baylor still has Big 12 title shot after win over Tech

 Texas Tech will find out next weekend who and where it will play in its first bowl game since 2017.

-Baylor had to wait for the outcome of the Bedlam game Saturday night to determine if the Bears would play in the Big 12 title game or if their next game is a bowl.
+Baylor had to wait to see if its next game was for the Big 12 title or in a bowl.

 More AP college football: https://apnews.com/hub/college-football and https://twitter.com/AP_Top25.
 Sign up for the AP’s college football newsletter: https://apnews.com/cfbtop25